Vineyards

 Bentrock

-Located on the southwestern edge of the Santa Rita Hills is the awe-inspiring vineyard site known as Bentrock (formerly Salsipuedes).
-As part of the “Four Corners” of the appellation, this north-facing block is at an elevation of 250 to 500 feet and is blasted daily by cold ocean winds.
-From the upper reaches of Bentrock, one can see the other Sandhi vineyard sites that are to the west and east.
-While only a six year-old vineyard, this site is showing incredible potential already and is delivering intensely concentrated, classy and sublime fruit.
-We believe that Bentrock’s unique location, close proximity to the ocean and exposed orientation creates a perfect environment for producing low-yielding grapes of high quality.
+At the southwestern edge of the Sta.
+Rita Hills is the awe-inspiring Bentrock vineyard.
+Part of the “Four Corners” of the appellation, this north-facing block sits at an elevation of 250 to 500 feet and is blasted daily by cold ocean winds.
+From the upper reaches of Bentrock, one can see the other Sandhi vineyard sites to the east.
+While a young site (planted 2007), Bentrock shows incredible potential, delivering intensely concentrated and sublime fruit.
+We believe that Bentrock’s proximity to the ocean and exposed orientation creates a perfect environment for low-yielding grapes of exceptional quality.

-This is another very promising site located at the highest elevation in the region, hence the “Crown of Santa Rita”.
-Planted at 600 to 1000 feet, Rita’s Crown is on diatomaceous soils, which are fossilized seashells and hallmarks of the appellation.
+Another young and promising site, Rita’s Crown sits at the highest elevation in the region, hence the “Crown of Sta.
+Rita”.
+Planted at 600 to 1000 feet above sea level, Rita’s Crown is on pure diatomaceous soils, which are fossilized seashells and hallmarks of the appellation.
 This soil creates a mineral thread in the wines while also adding more stress and concentrating the fruit flavors.
 Furthermore because of its high pitch, this site receives an extraordinary amount of ocean wind further intensifying the fruit.
-Our sections are south facing receiving ample sun producing slightly riper and juicier fruit than our other bottlings.

 Sanford & Benedict